Saturday, July 28, 2012

 1978: "Songbird" from Barbra Streisand was the new #1 song on the Adult Contemporary chart.

 1978: Summer was the season for movies and great soundtracks, especially on this date.
-Grease took over at #1 from Some Girls by the Rolling Stones.
+Grease took over at #1 on the Album chart from Some Girls by the Rolling Stones.
 Natural High by the Commodores was #3, Bob Seger & the Silver Bullet Band placed Strangers in Town #4 and Bruce Springsteen had the #5 album with Darkness on the Edge of Town.
 The rest of the Top 10: Gerry Rafferty's City to City, Andy Gibb's Shadow Dancing, Foreigner moved up with their second album Double Vision, the Soundtrack to "Saturday Night Fever" was still in the Top 10 after 36 weeks and the Soundtrack to "Thank God It's Friday" was #10.

 1987: The governor of Michigan announced an annual "Four Tops Day" in celebration of the great soul group.